 Immunization processes will be addressed as per routine timeline, which prioritizes the beginning of the year and new students.
 Information for immunization clinics will be provided to families.

-Please see the Falls City School District Communicable Disease
+Please see the Falls City School District Communicable Disease Plan

-21. BOARDING SCHOOLS AND RESIDENTIAL PROGRAMS ONLY
+Requirements for 21.
+BOARDING SCHOOLS AND RESIDENTIAL PROGRAMS ONLY